tensorflow/tfjs-converter/README.md

 ##### Converting tfjs_layers_model to tfjs_graph_model

-Converting a tfjs_layers_model to a tfjs_graph_model usually leads to faster speed of inference in the browser and Node.js, thanks to the graph optimization that goes into generating the tfjs_graph_models.
-For more details, see
+Converting a tfjs_layers_model to a tfjs_graph_model usually leads to faster inference speed in the browser and Node.js, thanks to the graph optimization that goes into generating the tfjs_graph_models.
+For more details, see the following document on TensorFlow's Grappler:
 ["TensorFlow Graph Optimizations" by R. Larsen an T. Shpeisman](https://ai.google/research/pubs/pub48051).

 There are two caveats: